zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Other functions.md

 Returns the map type.

-The example is as follows:
+Example:

-For example, the fields in Table t\_table are \(C1 bigint, C2 string, C3 string, C4 bigint, barclay bigint\), with the following data
+For example, the fields in t\_table are\(c1 bigint,c2 string,c3 string, c4 bigint ,c5 bigint\), with the following data

 ```
 +------------+----+----+------------+------------+